SSandeep19/Sandeep-Sunkavilli/README.md

 # Website
-Hi, I'm Shaad!
-I am an Associate Professor at the UNH!
+Hi, I'm Sandeep Sunkavilli!
+I am an Research Assistant at UNH and Adjunct Faculty at Keene State College in NH.